-Bear Creek Trail is a 13 mile moderately trafficked out and back trail located near Ouray, CO that features a river and is only recommended for very experienced adventurers.
+Bear Creek Trail is a 13 mile moderately trafficked out and back trail located near Ouray, Colorado that features a river and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible from June until October.

 Directions from Ouray: Take Hwy 550 two miles south.
 Trail parking is on the east side of US 550 immediately south of the tunnel.